Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

 shows a maximal deviation from the exponential decay at zero, which is clearly visible in \cref{Corrections}.
 To numerically test the subleading corrections, we use the cumulative distribution function (CDF) $F(\xi_s) =F^{(l)}(\xi_s)+F^{(sl)}(\xi_s)$ in \cref{CDFs}.
 Since $P_s(\xi_s)$ is symmetric around $\xi_s=0$, $F(\xi_s)$ and $F^{(sl)}(\xi_s)$ are antisymmetric in $\xi_s$, see \cref{CDFs}.

 An important comment is in order.
 One might question that our asymptotic results are applicable for the relatively small value of $\Xi=1.424$.
-Let us look at the numerical simulations of the full problem compared to the analytically obtained subleading term as displayed in \cref{CDFs}.
+Numerical simulations of the full problem compared to the analytically obtained subleading term are displayed in \cref{CDFs}.
 The deviation is

 very small, strongly indicating that, even for this small value of $\Xi$, the higher order terms in $1/\Xi$ are of little relevance.
-Put differently, the transition to the Ericson regime is so fast that the subleading term will in typical situations provide the sufficient correction.
+Put differently, the transition to the Ericson regime is so fast that in typical situations the subleading term provides the relevant corrections.
 To further illustrate this important point, we numerically test our results for a set of parameters deep in the Ericson regime.
 We choose $T_c=1$ for $M=60$ channels, which corresponds to $\Xi\approx 9.55$.
 By doing so, the corrections in $1/\Xi$ become small compared to the leading order term and we indeed find Gaussian and exponential behavior, respectively, as depicted in \cref{Gauss}.